 - We established Houston as the municipal model through our privately-funded domestic and international Human Trafficking Response Ten/Ten Municipal Fellowship providing a 2-day human trafficking immersion program for other Mayor’s offices immersing 18 US cities, 2 European cities and 2 nation states in our approach.

 - We were tapped by the Department of State to engage municipal officials, non-profits, and local law enforcement during human rights missions to Canada and India.

 Human Trafficking and Domestic Violence

 No Systematic Workforce Initiatives to Address Economic Abuse And Achieve Financial Security

 - Service providers typically relied on informal networks of contacts to connect survivors to job opportunities without a systematic program.
 Many survivors may be disqualified for prior convictions caused by their victimization, struggle in traditional workplaces not geared toward trauma-informed principles, or lack the necessary therapeutic and financial supports.
 Without economic independence, many survivors are caught in abusive relationships, and the gains they make with traditional social services are not fully realized.

-- We established MAKR Collective with Magpies & Peacocks (M&Ps), the nation’s only non-profit fashion design house, to put survivors on the path to economic independence by building job-ready skills in the sustainable fashion industry.
-Through a 30-day skills training and providing service and financial supports including continuing case management, financial counseling, weekly stipends, and a cash match program to double their small-dollar savings, survivors have the potential to be selected as independent makers, start an alterations business or even produce a capsule collection for M&P’s.
+- We established MAKR Collective with the nation’s only non-profit fashion design house to put survivors on the path to economic independence by building job-ready skills in the sustainable fashion industry.
+Through a 30-day skills training and providing service and financial supports including continuing case management, financial counseling, weekly stipends, and a cash match program to double their small-dollar savings, survivors have the potential to be selected as independent makers, start an alterations business or even produce a capsule collection for the non-profit fashion design house.
 For more information, visit: https://magpiesandpeacocks.org/makrcollective.